ServerContainers/mysql/README.md

 * __BACKUP\_REPETITION\_TIME__
     * default: _1h_ time the backup/restore will be rerun. can have an optional suffix of (s)econds, (m)inutes, (h)ours, or (d)ays
 * __BACKUP\_PATH__
-    * default: _/var/mysql-backup_ - the place to store the mysqldumps
+    * default: _/var/mysql-backup_ - the place to store the mariadb-dumps
 * __RESTORE\_DISABLE__
     * default not set - if set to any value it disables restore functionality